As Elon Musk takes over Twitter, free speech limits tested | Technology

 He has said he plans to cut jobs, leaving Twitter's 7,500 employees fretting about their future.
 He also said on Thursday he did not buy Twitter to make more money but "to try to help humanity, whom I love."
 Musk tried to calm Twitter employee fears that major layoffs are coming and assured advertisers that his past criticism of Twitter's content moderation rules would not harm its appeal.

+On Friday, carmaker GM said it temporarily paused its advertising on Twitter and was working to "understand the direction of the platform under their new ownership."
 Fewer than 10% of 266 Twitter employees who participated in a poll on messaging app Blind expected to still have their jobs in three months.
 Blind allows employees to air grievances anonymously after they sign up with corporate emails.
-Musk fired Twitter Chief Executive Parag Agrawal, Chief Financial Officer Ned Segal and legal affairs and policy chief Vijaya Gadde, according to people familiar with the matter.
-He had accused them of misleading him and Twitter investors over the number of fake accounts on the platform.

-Agrawal and Segal were in Twitter's San Francisco headquarters when the deal closed and were escorted out, the sources added.
-Musk, who also runs rocket company SpaceX, plans to become Twitter's interim CEO, according to a person familiar with the matter and following an earlier report by Reuters.
-Musk also plans to scrap permanent bans on users, Bloomberg said, citing a person familiar with the matter.

-Twitter, Musk and the executives did not immediately respond to requests for comment.
-'CHIEF TWIT'

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)